AUTHORS

 • Rolling reviews: Rapid review papers are part of a new rolling review process, starting from the date the submission site opens (Nov.
 6th, 2023) to the rapid review paper deadline (Jan.
 19th 2024).
 These papers will be reviewed by at least two (2) members of the Program Committee who will aim to recommend a decision within approximately three (3) weeks of the date of submission to TAHRI (see Review Guidelines).

-• Previous reviews: The Program Chairs (not the authors) will contact the venue of the previously reviewed paper to attempt to obtain its actual previous reviews and gather copyright releases from reviewers to make those previous reviews optionally available to the Program Committee as part of the TAHRI rapid review process; however, our acquisition of these previous reviews is not a requirement for the rapid review process.
+• Previous reviews: The Program Chairs (not the authors) will contact the venue of the previously reviewed paper to attempt to obtain its actual previous reviews and solicit copyright releases from previous reviewers (via the Program Chairs of the previous venue) to make those previous reviews optionally available to the TAHRI Program Committee as part of the TAHRI rapid review process; however, our acquisition of these previous reviews is not a requirement for the rapid review process.
 The Program Committee has been instructed to evaluate rapid review papers based on the materials submitted by authors (e.g., the revised rapid review paper and associated summary of reviews, rebuttals, and revisions), and may optionally request these previous reviews from the Program Chairs for clarification.
 If all of the rapid review paper materials available to the Program Committee are insufficient to properly evaluate the paper, the Program Chairs reserve the right to reach out to authors for more information, to transfer the paper to the standard review paper track, or to desk-reject the paper.

 Short Paper